Earn Your Online MBA — Without GMAT Required for Entrance

 The online MBA/no GMAT format allows applicants to begin their program faster, especially if their college or university of choice offers rolling admission.
 Since SNHU offers five 10-week graduate terms per year, you won't have to wait long until you can jump into classes.

-Programs like SNHU’s online MBA/no GMAT required can even help you save money: By not having to shell out a couple of hundred dollars per test, you could put those savings toward books for your first few classes.
+Online MBA/no GMAT required programs can even help you save money: By not having to shell out a couple of hundred dollars per test, you could put those savings toward books for your first few classes.

 While costs are a concern, the other big place that people like to save comes in the form of time.
-Preparing for the exam can be incredibly time-consuming — especially for busy adult learners who are carving out time for grad school alone.
+Preparing for the exam can be incredibly time-consuming — especially for busy adult learners.

-Williamson finished her MBA in Healthcare Administration in early 2021, now placing her a credential or two ahead of her colleagues.
+Williamson finished her MBA with a concentration in Healthcare Administration in early 2021, placing her a credential or two ahead of her colleagues.
 "As a first-generation college student and single mom of four, obtaining this MBA means that I can do anything I set my mind to," Williamson said.
 "Talk about self-actualization."

 She had thought about earning an MBA ever since a former employer told her she'd need the credential to advance to operations — a process-focused team that interested her.

-No matter your reasons for getting your MBA, pursuing it online with no GMAT required to begin means you can skip over the months of worrying about exams and creating new schedules.
+No matter your reason for getting your MBA, pursuing it online at a school without GMAT requirements means you can skip over the months of worrying about exams.

 Is an Online MBA Taken Seriously?

-Accreditation status is essential to keep in mind when you're searching for an MBA program — be it one that meets in person or online.
-If an institution or program is accredited, it was evaluated by an accrediting body and found to meet its educational standards.
+If an institution or program is accredited, that means it was evaluated by an accrediting body and found to meet its educational standards.

-For example, SNHU is institutionally accredited by the New England Commission of Higher Education (NECHE) - a regional accreditor recognized by the U.S. Department of Education.
-In addition, SNHU's MBA, specifically, is also accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+For example, every program at SNHU is accredited by the New England Commission of Higher Education (NECHE) — a regional accreditor recognized by the U.S. Department of Education.
+In addition, SNHU's online MBA, specifically, is also accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-"Expertise comes from experience, and SBL allows students to experience growth from taking risks, sometimes failing and learning from mistakes," said Dr. Jessica Rogers, a senior associate dean of business programs at SNHU.
+"Expertise comes from experience, and SBL allows students to experience growth from taking risks, sometimes failing and learning from mistakes," said Dr. Jessica Rogers, a business adjunct at SNHU with a background in operations management, telecommunications, sales, marketing and higher education.

 If an online format works best for you, and whether you took the GMAT or not, your diploma at the end of it will simply state that you completed your Master of Business Administration.

-Discover more about SNHU’s MBA programs: Find out what courses you'll take, the skills you’ll learn and how to request information about the program.
+Discover more about SNHU’s MBA program: Find out what courses you'll take, the skills you’ll learn and how to request information about the program.

 *Cited job growth projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
 Actual salaries and/or earning potential may be the result of a combination of factors including, but not limited to: years of experience, industry of employment, geographic location, and worker skill.